clojurists-together/clojuriststogether.org/content/news/2026/Annual Fundnig 2026 Announcement.md

 Additionally, I will continue streaming on Twitch regularly, to raise Clojure awareness.
 I will generally use that time to either develop jank itself or to use jank to develop Clojure-related tooling.

 Overall, my goal for EOY 2026 is production readiness for jank.
-This is an aggressive goal, but I will work aggressively on it.
+This is an aggressive goal, but I will work aggressively on it. <br>

 ## Thanks